DaisukeMiyazaki/obsidian-email-formatter/README.md

 # Simple Email Formatter

 # Shout out to its oritinal project
-This project is heavily inspired by [[]] and this codebase is almost identical to the project.
+This project is heavily inspired by [ obsidian-simple-prompt-plugin](https://github.com/arumie/obsidian-simple-prompt-plugin) and this codebase is almost identical to the project.
 Huge thank you to this project and its contributors.

-# What is this project about
+# What is this project
 This is a simple email formatter.
 You write a set of bulletpoints of your email in its simpliest form and this plugin helps it to sound from extremely casual to passible / professional.

-## Why this project
+# Why this project

 Writing email takes some mental space, but for at least my case it does for formalizing it.
 I can response the gist right away if I can dismiss the formality, so this plugin will come handy to lift some weight on that.
+Currenlty the prompt is set to Japanse rewriting.

 ## How to use